tributech-solutions/tributech-oem-module-iot-kit-examples/example-infineon-xmc4700/README.md

 ### Setup Dev Environment

 To be able to send individual values/streams via the Tributech OEM shield these values have to be transferred to the device via a UART connection.
-In this sample the nRF52840 Development Kit is in use.
+In this sample the XMC4700 Relax Kit is in use.

-In this sample kit the one normal sequence consists of a sensor gathering call from the nRF52840 Development Kit to the S2GO-Pressure-DPS368.
+In this sample kit the one normal sequence consists of a sensor gathering call from the XMC4700 Relax Kit to the S2GO-Pressure-DPS368.
 After that the sensor values are packaged into a JSON and send to the Tributech OEM shield.
-If a user wants to add their own stream to the device a software change on the nRF52840 Development Kit has to be conducted.
+If a user wants to add their own stream to the device a software change on the XMC4700 Relax Kit has to be conducted.

-The pivotal point here is the nRF52840 Development Kit so the user has to setup the Nordic development toolchain to be able to engineer a custom software for this board.
+The pivotal point here is the XMC4700 Relax Kit so the user has to setup the Nordic development toolchain to be able to engineer a custom software for this board.
 The Nordic development tool chain can be obtained on their website:

 [Nordic nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop).